VIRiONT-network/VIRiONT_paper/README.md

 Snakemake 3.9.0 version or above is required for conda interaction.
 pandas python library is also required for dataframe reading.
 You can quickly create a new conda environment with the pandas library and the latest available snakemake version by using this command (currently the 5.20.1 version).
 All test and pipeline implementation have been done under the snakemake 5.20.1 version.
-Changes or errors can occur when using versions above:
+(Changes or errors can occur when using versions above):

 ```
 conda create -c bioconda -c conda-forge -n VIRiONT_env snakemake-minimal=5.20.1 pandas